JackTemaki/MiniReturnn/README.rst

  - The Engine API is regarding step functions is structured slightly differently
  - Step-logging is slightly differently
  - Overriding the Engine by declaring a ``CustomEngine`` in the config is possible, see https://github.com/rwth-i6/returnn/pull/1306 for a discussion on this.
- - ``weight_decay`` is applied to ALL parameters without exception, some discussion in https://github.com/rwth-i6/returnn/issues/1319 , although the conclusion that the mainline RETURNN behavior can be non-deterministic was not reached there.
+ - ``weight_decay`` is applied to ALL parameters without exception, some discussion in https://github .com/rwth-i6/returnn/issues/1319 ,
+    although the conclusion that the mainline RETURNN behavior can be non-deterministic was not reached there.
  - Always uses the cache-manager if available, even when not running in cluster
+ - Dataloader2 from ``torchdata`` was replaced by Dataloader from ``torch.utils.data``, as Dataloader2 has a non-stable API.
+In addition, num_workers=1 with "spawn" multiprocessing is set.
+This means that an extra process loads the data, and prefetch is working correctly, resulting in significant speedups.

 Added features that are likely to appear in mainline-RETURNN:
  - Checkpoint cleanup, currently pending for mainline RETURNN in https://github.com/rwth-i6/returnn/pull/1316
  - seq_tag, seq_idx and non-Tensor data support in the data pipeline, pending at: https://github.com/rwth-i6/returnn/pull/1330
  - Forwarding as task for the PyTorch Engine

 Experimental features that might not be needed:
  - ``batching_drop_last`` config parameter to discard the last incomplete batch in an epoch